samwho/jarvis/README.md

 you followed the step above to load up the MIDI server.

 It is also possible that your MIDI ports did not link up correctly.
-In the `./lib/jarvis/server.rb` file there is a line that looks like this:
+In the `./lib/jarvis/server.rb` file there is some code that looks like this:

 ````
+    aconnect = `aconnect -il`
+    m = aconnect.match /Client-([0-9]+)/
-   fork { `aconnect 129:0 128:0` }
+    fork { `aconnect #{m[0]}:0 TiMidity:0` }
+    Process.wait
 ````

-This line is creating a new process to connect a MIDI input to a MIDI output, because MIDI inputs need to be told where to send their output to.
-It's entirely possible that these numbers will need to be changed on your machine.
-To list your MIDI outputs, run this command:
+These lines are trying to figure out what client the program is in the list of MIDI inputs and connect them up to Timidity.
+If you _arent_ running Timidity as your software synth, you will need to change the TiMidity:0 part of the fork line to something different.

+To figure out what your MIDI synth is called, run this command:

-    $ aconnect -ol
+    aconnect -ol

-If you have Timidity running, it should be showing that it's running on 128:0 to 128:3.
-I believe those are its defaults.
-You'll need to be running jarvis to see what input port it is using, do that with this command:

-    $ aconnect -il

-Once you know both MIDI ports, you can alter the line of code in the fork block accordingly.
-Input comes first, then output.
+This lists your MIDI outputs.
+You should see whatever synth you use listed there and you can use its name in the fork line above.

 # It's complaining that it can't find libasound.so